sagnikc395/100xdevs-cohort1/week2/notes.md

 ### Middlewares
 - are a way for us to capture requests before it hits the endpoint.
+- (defn)middleware functions are functions that have access to the request object (req) and the response object(res) and the next middleware function in the applications request-response cycle.The next middleware function is commonly denoted by a variable named next().

+- Typically middlewares do:
+  - Execute any code.
+  - make changes to the request and the response objects.
+  - end the request response cycle.
+  - call the next middleware function in the stack.

   - middleware does some logic in it and then the middleware can pass the request to app.get() (lets say).
   - usually done for authentication,telemetry etc.